UPPMAX/programming_formalisms/docs/prereqs.md

 You have a Zoom good setup, if:

-- [ ] you can talk freely.
+- :black_square_button: you can talk freely.
 If not, find a room/place where you can
-- [ ] others in the Zoom room can clearly hear what you say.
+- :black_square_button: others in the Zoom room can clearly hear what you say.
       If not, use a microphone
-- [ ] you can clearly hear what others in the Zoom room say.
+- :black_square_button: you can clearly hear what others in the Zoom room say.
       If not, use a headset

 ### Visual Studio

 You have installed Visual Studio, if:

-- [ ] You can start Visual Studio
+- :black_square_button: You can start Visual Studio

 ???- question "Do you have Visual Studio Code installed?"